plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 When I took my first steps into the classroom in 1982, I was a 22-year-old teacher of religion, idealistic, full of expectations and driven.
 But the reality was not heaven, but a learning environment.
 The school system I stepped into was in essence a delivery system.
 I talk, you listen.
 I know, you accept.
 There was such a strong conditioning that the students, even as adults or adolescents, were afraid to share, give, or express themselves.

 My school was a vocational secondary school with students aged 17-23.
 They were going to work with disabled people, in childcare, youth care or education.
 It is a very transformational period, because they have to learn how to apply their knowledge, to grow from knowing to being.
-They are faced with an important question, "What kind of professional helper of others do I want to become?”
+They are faced with an important question: What kind of professional helper of others do I want to become?
 So it is a very personal journey.

 After a few years of teaching I started noticing something.
 The students not only silenced themselves out of habit, but also because the schools and the teachers didn’t listen to their hidden needs, their pains, their wounds.
 Then, another insight lit up.
 The teachers, many times uncertain, stressed, also hid their real thoughts and emotions upon entering the school.
 After 15 years of struggling with the system, I felt lost.
 I felt like I was shrinking, I became more defensive, the fire of the young teacher was almost extinguished.